liftmodules/mapperauth/README.md

 # Localization

-A default localization is provided and can be found [here](https://github.com/jonoabroad/lift-mongoauth/tree/master/src/main/resources/toserve/mongoauth.resources.html).
+A default localization is provided and can be found [here](https://github.com/liftmodules/mapperauth/tree/master/src/main/resources/toserve/mapperauth.resources.html).
 If you require another language or would prefer different text, copy the default and subtitute your values.
 See the [Localization](https://www.assembla.com/spaces/liftweb/wiki/Localization) page on the Liftweb wiki for more information.

 # Example Implementation

-The [lift-mongo](https://github.com/eltimn/lift-mongo.g8) giter8 template provides a fully functioning implementation of a basic user system.
+The [lift-bootstrap](https://github.com/tuhlmann/lift-bootstrap.g8) giter8 template provides a fully functioning implementation of a basic user system.

+# Credits

+_MapperAuth_ as well as _lift-bootstrap_ are ported from Tim Nelson's [lift-mongoauth](https://github.com/eltimn/lift-mongoauth) and [lift-mongo](https://github.com/eltimn/lift-mongo.g8).

 # License